Path Of Exile’s next update is Echoes Of The Atlas, out Jan 15th

 The new endgame content is focused on a creepy new character called the Maven, who likes to watch you fight.
 By defeating bosses, you’ll eventually gain the ability to summon her to any part of the map so she can watch you fight yet other bosses.
 Success in these fights eventually prompts the Maven to invite you to her realm, where she has created copies of those previously defeated bosses so you can fight groups of them simultaneously in increasing numbers, to a maximum of 10.

-There are a bunch of other additions and changes, including previous challenge leagues like Harvest being folded into the base game, which you can read more about on the game’s official site.
+There are a bunch of other additions and changes, including previous challenge leagues like Harvest being folded into the base game, which you can see by watching the full content reveal on YouTube.

 Path Of Exile’s developers have released a new expansion every three months for years, almost without fail.
 This latest expansion is a rare instance of one of their release dates slipping, but it’s not because it wasn’t done.
 It’s because they didn’t want to release at the same time as Cyberpunk 2077.
 Who can blame them?
 Everyone got out the way of the cyberbeast.